jenplanque/event_site_portland/README.md

 This ficticious site features the Portland Adventure Center, home of LEGO-Palooza 2025, a [LEGO](https://www.lego.com)-themed event for the month of February.
 It includes detailed information about the events, as well as the center itself and the various activities and services offered.

-While LEGO-Palooza is "Technic-ally" an entirely made up event, it really shouldn't be... 😉
+While LEGO-Palooza may not "Technic-ally" be a real event, it really should be... 😉

 ## Features